Neighbourhood Disruptors (2019)Design Research / Speculative Design / More-Than-Human Design / UX & UI

-The original context explored by the project was particularly interesting and rich.
-The citizens of Rotterdam West , when given the budget by the local government to improve their neighbourhood, decided to join forces and work on several initiatives in order to take ownership of what was happening in their community.
-Despite the several bottom-up initiatives Rotterdam West still faces several challenges, for instance, because there isn’t one central community center, the several organisations and initiatives have difficulty in making decision together and in commu- nicating collaboration in between them and with the citizens.
+INTRODUCTIONThe original context explored by the project was particularly interesting and rich.
+The citizens of Rotterdam West , when given the budget by the local government to improve their neighbourhood, decided to join forces and work on several initiatives to take ownership of what was happening in their community.
+Despite the several bottom-up initiatives, Rotterdam West still faces several challenges, for instance, because there isn’t one central community center, the several organisations and initiatives have difficulty in making decisions together, communicating between them and with the citizens.

 “How can citizens move in and out of the flow of their day-to-day routines to be more engaged with their neighbourhood and local community?”